 Using a platform like Dacast that supports 24/7 broadcasting doesn’t mean you have to be on-camera all the time.
 It’s easy to queue up a playlist of pre-recorded content to fill in alongside live sermons and other events.
-That way old events, plays, movies, sermons, and other material can be used and re-used again and again.
+That way old events, plays, movies, sermons, and other materials can be used and re-used again and again.
 This is a great way to keep your audience more engaged and attentive.

 5. Multi-Language, All-Device Video Playback

 Many churches have international relationships and programs.
 This means you may have a multi-lingual audience.
-Using online video is a great way to reach this people, but you have to do it in a way they can understand.
+Using online video is a great way to reach these people, but you have to do it in a way they can understand.

 There are a few ways to solve this issue.
 For example, you can embed captions in multiple languages.
-This can include the spoken language to help you reach the hundreds of millions of deaf and hard-of-hearing people worldwide.
+This can include the spoken language to help you reach hundreds of millions of deaf and hard-of-hearing people worldwide.

 Alternatively, you can even embed multiple audio tracks into the same broadcast.
 This can allow your congregants to listen in their native language.

 Using a modern church streaming service like Dacast allows you to address these issues proactively.
 Plus, all Dacast streams are delivered via an HTML5 video player.
-This means your videos will play back automatically on any device, whether it’s an affordable android smartphone or a high-definition internet connected TV.
+This means your videos will playback automatically on any device, whether it’s an affordable android smartphone or a high-definition internet connected TV.